Frity2025/alx-low_level_programming/0x08-recursion/README.md

-A function that reurns a factorial of a given number
+ function that prints a string, followed by a new line